torvalds/linux/Documentation/filesystems/vfat.rst

 No special partition formatter is required,
-'mkdosfs' will work fine if you want to format from within Linux.
+'mkdosfs' will work fine if you want to format from within GNU/Linux.

 VFAT MOUNT OPTIONS
 ==================